thaliaarchi/notes/README.md

-# Notes
+# Thalia's notes

-A notebook on compilers, programming languages, and other topics.
+A notebook on compilers, programming languages, computing history, and other topics.

 ## Compilers